 Danger!
+Wear suitable protection gloves.
 The milled edges of the produced board may be sharp.
 Danger of cutting!
-If necessary, wear protective gloves.

 The double-sided board is now finished.
 It may be broken out of the base material with due care.
 If you want to process the data of other production phases (milling of inner layers of a multilayer and so on) then follow the description above in the same way for these phases.
 Read the corresponding chapters in the manual.